Board of Directors

 Dr. Carlisle is a professor in Public Health and Medicine at CDU as well as an adjunct professor in the Department of Medicine at the David Geffen School of Medicine at UCLA.
 He has consulted for the RAND/UCLA Center for Health Policy Studies, and in 2007 became a senior fellow at UCLA’s School of Public Affairs.
 He graduated from Wesleyan University, then earned his medical degree from Brown University, and his Master of Public Health and doctorate from the UCLA Fielding School of Public Health.
 Dr. Carlisle is a former Robert Wood Johnson Clinical Scholar at UCLA.

 Bechara Choucair, MD

-Bechara Choucair, MD, is senior vice president and chief community health officer at Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
+Bechara Choucair, MD, is senior vice president and chief health officer at Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.

-Bechara Choucair, MD, is senior vice president and chief community health officer at Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
+Bechara Choucair, MD, is senior vice president and chief health officer at Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
 Dr. Choucair oversees the organization’s national community health efforts and philanthropic giving activities aimed at improving the health of its 12.2 million members and the 68 million people within the communities it serves.